 5 Awesome Things to Do in London with a Toddler in Tow

-Breakfast at Le Pain Quotidien.
+Breakfast at Le Pain Quotidien

-Start your day at this fabulous boutique café in London’s Southbank.
+Start your day at this fabulous boutique cafe in London’s Southbank.
 I discovered Le Pain Quotidien when in London with my sisters last June and we had the most delicious brunch I’ve had in a long time.
 Baked eggs with chorizo was my dish of choice that day and it was really tasty.
 Fast forward two months and we were going to be enjoying a family day out in London, so I knew exactly where we were going to start our day.

 Take a Ride on the London Eye

 After fuelling up at Le Pain Quotidien, why not pop around the corner and take a ride on the London Eye.
 Again, I had done this with my sisters and thought the boys would enjoy it, so I booked us tickets online.
-As our tickets were Fast Track Anytime, we were able to arrive in our town time, and with our tickets printed before we arrived, we joined the Fast track queue, avoiding the other long queue.
+As our tickets were Fast Track Anytime, we were able to arrive in our own time, and with our tickets printed before we arrived, we joined the Fast track queue, avoiding the other long queue.
 Despite it being the August Bank Holiday weekend, our queue moved relatively quickly and before long we were stepping into our pod to enjoy the views.

 You might be thinking I’m mad to put this on my list of things for toddlers to do in London.
-But rest assured, BattleKid thoroughly enjoyed his time in our London Eye capsule, especially the interactive tablets which point out the various landmarks you can see from the Eye.
-And, as the rotation is only 30 minutes long, there wasn’t time for BattleKid to become bored before we were getting ready to disembark.
+But rest assured, our son thoroughly enjoyed his time in our London Eye capsule, especially the interactive tablets which point out the various landmarks you can see from the Eye.
+And, as the rotation is only 30 minutes long, there wasn’t time for him to become bored before we were getting ready to disembark.

 Visit the Fish at Sea Life, the London Aquarium

 Conveniently located beside the London Eye, Sea Life is another ideal place to visit in London with toddlers.
 Again, for our visit to the London Aquarium, we got Fast Track Anytime tickets as we hadn’t been sure when we would visit (and finish) on the London Eye.
 This meant we could arrive at our leisure.
-We only had to collect a Ranger Pack for BattleKid from one of the ticket desks and in we went.
+We only had to collect a Ranger Pack for our son from one of the ticket desks and in we went.